 Within self-organized teams, management is kept simple - within the fundamentals and boundaries of planning, organizing, hiring and controlling budgets.
 Rather than adding complex layers to these processes, self-management syndicates the work of management throughout an organization through the power of commitments, agreements and shared values.

-Praise and Pushback for Self Management
+Praise and Pushback for Self-Management

 Self-management has proven to be a rather contentious topic, garnering both praise and pushback.
 In his book The Winner Effect: The Neuroscience of Success and Failure, Ian Robertson discusses the corruption of power, egregiously expressed in the massive destruction wrought by dopamine-disregulated dictators like Hitler and Pol Pot.
 In today’s society, we see lesser examples of this power dynamic - particularly in the C-suite, and plenty of leaders don’t want to relinquish the control they possess over their ‘’subordinates’’.
 Fear of giving up control and ‘’chaos’’ ensuing, is a major reason behind the opposition to self-management.
 This should, however, not be enough to enforce power over others for the sake of power dynamics.
 Although giving up power does not come naturally to many, leaders must find the courage in themselves to fight against unhealthy power dynamics, instead focusing on the fairness and respect that self-management elicits.

-Another criticism that it has faced is the belief that employees are non-trustworthy, and - left to their own devices, they won’t possess the ability, nor the motivation, to fulfill their work obligations.
+Another criticism that self-management has faced is the belief that employees are non-trustworthy, and - left to their own devices - they won’t possess the ability, nor the motivation, to fulfill their work obligations.
 Self-management defies this belief: if individuals can manage their own lives, they can also manage their own work - given the right conditions and training.
 Individuals make major life decisions such as choosing who to marry or to date, deciding where to live, which career or job to engage in, buying or renting property - the list goes on - and they make those decisions on their own (in most cases).This begs the question: if people can exercise control over their major life decisions, why can’t they manage their own work?
 Self-management allows for autonomy to take precedence over micromanagement, and with the right structures and training, people tend to thrive and flourish when given the opportunity to self-manage.

 It’s important to make the distinction that self-management is not anti-management.
 An organization cannot function without any kind of structure or process, even if that structure consists solely of simple principles.
 In self-managed organizations, individuals exercise autonomy and control over their work.
 Similarly, self-management is not anti-leadership.
 Rather, it encourages natural leadership through respect and communication - instead of the traditional power structures of advancement and promotion.
 Through self-management, organizations can move towards a deeper sense of purpose, elicit improved engagement, autonomy, and ultimately, make for happier, more fulfilled human beings.